 1. Monitor the risk environment

-There are many risks included under cyber risk: data breaches, system maintenance, data sharing with external parties, and so on.
+There are many ways to manage cyber risks.
 Risk teams must decide how to handle each one:

 - Avoidance means they will not partake in that activity as it is viewed to be too risky